Nadeem743894/Datacentric/docs/2.DataAcquisitionAndPreparation/Data Pipeline/DataOverview.md

 > If the raw data is not to be kept locally then replace destination location with the same link as the original location.
 There may not be an exploration report for the raw data but if any information on the dataset is available a link can be provided.

+> Note: The data gathered from flight simulators and the temperature and light sensors were already in the processed form and therefor the categories such as Bronze and Silver data does not apply to the dataset.
 ## Silver data - interim data

 * Processed Dataset 1 - [Give a brief summary of the interim data, including why the data was processed in this way.
 More detailed information is available in the Interim Dataset 1 Report.]